dcpete/withings_server/README.md

 # Withings Experiment Server

-The Withings Experiment Server is an instance of Django that is designed to manage experiments for Withings devices.
-Currently, it is set up to track accelerometer data.
-When Research Mode is activated on the device via the rawdata API from Withings, the device starts recording telemetry at 25Hz.
-Once the experiment concludes, the data is uploaded from the device to the Withings servers and is available for download.
+The Withings Experiment Server is an instance of Django that is designed to manage activity tracking experiments for Withings devices.
+The Withings Scanwatch model was used in developing and testing the web app server.
+The device is equipped with a triaxial accelerometer with a dynamic range of ±4g and a possible sampling rate of up to 100 Hz (with 25 Hz as a default rate).

-This server application provides an easy way to start experiments and fetch experiment data from the Withings servers.
+Collecting and extracting epoch level data with the Withings trackers require advanced setup and API integration.
+This process involves the use of the tracker (Withings watch), Withings phone app, and Server.
+This document details how the server application enables starting, tracking, and fetching activity tracking experiments from the Withings servers.

 ## Getting started with Withings
-If I'm being honest, it's a little unclear to me how one is supposed to do this properly.
+Collecting epoch data with Withings trackers requires activating the research mode on the device (watch) via the rawdata API from Withings.
+The following steps explain the activation process.

 ### Create an account with access to the Advanced Research API
 [Create an account with Withings](https://developer.withings.com/dashboard).
 The account is free, and all accounts have access to the developer dashboard.